postlund/pyatv/docs/documentation/protocols.md

     APS2[AirPlay v2, 2018]
 </code>

-AirTunes is usually announced as *Remote Audio Output Protocol*, e.g. when looking at Zeroconf services.
+AirTunes (i.e. Airplay v1) is announced as *Remote Audio Output Protocol*, e.g. when looking at Zeroconf services.
 That's also what it will be referred to here.

 As the AirPlay protocol is covered a lot elsewhere, I will update here when I'm bored.
 Please